Student Guide

 - Be active!
 Start looking apartments months in advance.

 - Apply simultaneously through various channels!
-(HOAS, AYY and private market rentals)
+(Hoas, AYY and private market rentals)

-- Often rental agreements for exchange students are made on a semester basis (ie.g. from September 1st to December 31st).
+- Often rental agreements for exchange students are made on a semester basis (e.g. from September 1st to December 31st).
 In this case the agreement cannot be terminated prematurely.
 The tenant is responsible to pay the rent for the entire fixed term.

 - Your possibilities to find an apartment are improved if you are willing to live outside the campus area.
-It is easy and fast to travel around Helsinki metropolian area by public transportation.
+It is easy and fast to travel around Helsinki metropolitan area by public transportation.
 Check the transport connections from your apartment to the city centres or campus areas with Journey Planner

 - Be cautious of potential frauds!
 Although the majority of the private landlords are completely reliable, it’s good to keep in mind that there might be frauds in the private rental market.
 Never send money, credit card details or passport information to anyone in advance!
 If the apartment seems too good to be true (e.g. cheapness), it is usually a scam.
 Do not pay the deposit payments nor any rent in advance if you have not seen the place, met the landlord and/or signed the rental agreement.